Australia - University of Melbourne

 Activities and Other Program Features: There are more than 150 student organizations, 40 sporting clubs, as well as multiple leadership and volunteering programs available.
 Students also have access to Melbourne University Sport, a world-class sports precinct with numerous amenities.
 There is a week-long orientation program designed to introduce visiting students to the institution and its surroundings (for an additional fee).

 Accommodations: Students may live in furnished single rooms within one of 12 residential colleges located on or near the Parkville campus.
 The colleges provide meals, academic and pastoral support as well as 24-hour access to study-related facilities including libraries and common areas.
-Visiting students may also apply to live in RMIT Village, a self-catered apartment-style living facility for local and international students.
+Visiting students may also apply to live in RMIT Village, a self-catered apartment-style living facility for local and international students, or other nearby student apartments.

 Dates: Fall, spring or academic year.
-Fall semester (Melbourne's semester 2) runs from mid-July to late November, spring semester (semester 1) runs mid-February to late June.
+Melbourne's semester two runs from mid-July to late November, while semester one runs from mid-February to late June.
 Full calendar year runs mid-February-late November.

 Estimated Semester Cost: